jstpp/mySimpleWorkshops/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you've identified a security issue with this repo, dont't open new public issue but report it to jstpp@int.pl.
+If you believe you've identified a security issue with this repo, dont't open new public issue but report it to `jstpp_github@proton.me`.